tati-b/Sound_Recognition_Model/README.md

 * Concludes the architecture with 3 units (sound categories).

 ## Trained Model

-The trained model is designed to classify audio samples into different categories.
-It has been trained using the provided dataset and includes the following architecture:

-- Input: MFCC features with a shape of (n_mfcc, max_length)
-- Convolutional layers with ReLU activation
-- MaxPooling layers
-- Fully connected (Dense) layers with ReLU activation
-- Output layer with softmax activation for multi-class classification

 The trained model's architecture and implementation can be found in the `audio_model/audio_model.h5` file.
 The size of the model file is approximately 16.5 MB.

 ### Evaluation